Gio.Settings

 READABLE

-If this property is True, the Gio.Settings object has outstanding changes that will be applied when Gio.Settings.apply() is called.
+These changes will be applied when [method`Gio`.Settings.apply] is called.

 Gio.Settings.props.path